International relations since 1989: Human rights

+There is a large recent literature on human rights covering a wide variety of topics.

 Race, poverty, and inequality

 French economist Thomas Piketty gained international attention in 2013 for his book on Capital in the Twenty-First Century.
 He focuses on wealth and income inequality in Europe and the US today and since the 18th century.
 The book's central thesis is that inequality is not an accident but rather a feature of capitalism that can be reversed only through state intervention.
 The book thus argues that unless capitalism is reformed, the very democratic order will be threatened.
 The book reached number one on The New York Times bestselling hardcover nonfiction list from May 18, 2014.
 Piketty offered a "possible remedy: a global tax on wealth".

 Global warming and environment

 The politics of climate change results from different perspectives on how to respond to the threat of global warming.
 Global warming is driven largely by the emissions of greenhouse gases due to human economic activity, especially the burning of fossil fuels, certain industries like cement and steel production, and land use for agriculture and forestry.
-Since the industrial revolution, fossil fuels have provided the main source of energy for economic and technological development.
+Since the Industrial Revolution, fossil fuels have provided the main source of energy for economic and technological development.
 Carbon-intensive industries and people and entities associated with these industries have resisted change to this economic system, despite widespread scientific consensus for the need to mitigate the causes and effects.
-Despite resistance, efforts to mitigate climate change have been prominent on the international political agenda since the 1990s and are also increasingly addressed at national and local level.For updates see "Our coverage of climate change" The Economist (2021).
+Despite resistance, efforts to mitigate climate change have been prominent on the international political agenda since the 1990s and are also increasingly addressed at national and local level.

 The 1997 Kyoto Protocol included commitments for most developed countries to limit their emissions.
 During negotiations, the G77 (representing developing countries) pushed for a mandate requiring developed countries to "[take] the lead" in reducing their emissions, since developed countries contributed most to the accumulation of greenhouse gases in the atmosphere, and since per-capita emissions were still relatively low in developing countries and emissions of developing countries would grow to meet their development needs.

-In 2019 the five largest sources of global emissions were China (27%), the United States (11%), India (6.6%), and the European Union (6.4%).
+In 2019, the five largest sources of global emissions were China (27%), the United States (11%), India (6.6%), and the European Union (6.4%).
 In April 2021, President Biden presided at a global conference of 40 national leaders who all made commitments on reducing global warming.
 The U.S. announced that by 2030 it planned to cut its 2005 emission levels in half.
 CCP general secretary Xi Jinping announced China would limit its coal-based emissions and pledged net-zero emissions by 2060.